EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W01D04 Linux Fundamentals Part2.md

 `cp`  copies the entire contents of the existing file into the new file.
 In the command below, we are copying "note" to "note2".

 ```
-=> Using cp to copy a file
+→ Using cp to copy a file
 ┌──(tetra㉿kali)-[~]
 └─$ cp note note2
-folder1 note note2
+Download note note2
 ```
-Moving a file takes two arguments, just like the cp command.
-However, rather than copying and/or creating a new file, `mv` will merge or modify the second file that we provide as an argument.
-Not only can you use `mv` to move a file to a new folder, but you can also use `mv`to rename a file or folder.
-For example, in the screenshot below, we are renaming the file "note2" to be named "note3". "note3" will now have the contents of "note2".
+Moving a file takes two arguments, `mv` will merge or modify the second file that we provide as an argument.
+Not only can you use `mv` to move a file to a new folder, but you can also use `mv` to rename a file or folder.
 ```
-=> Using mv to move a file
+→ Using mv to move a file
 ┌──(tetra㉿kali)-[~]
 └─$ mv note2 note3

 ┌──(tetra㉿kali)-[~]
 └─$ ls
-folder1 note note3
+Download note note3
 ```

 ### Determining File Type

-he files we have used in our examples haven't had an extension.
-Without knowing the context of why the file is there -- we don't really know its purpose.
-Enter the `file` command.
-This command takes one argument.
-For example, we'll use `file` to confirm whether or not the "note" file in our examples is indeed a text file, like so `file note`.
+**file** command it's showing us the type of the file.

+> This command takes one argument.
 ```
-=> Using file to determine the contents of a file
+→ Using file to determine the contents of a file
 ┌──(tetra㉿kali)-[~]
 └─$ file note
 note: ASCII text